project-slippi/slippi-set-stats/README.md

 2. Move slp files from the same set to the folder containing the executable
 3. Run the executable, will generate an output.json file with the stats
 ## Limitations
-1. Cannot know which player played what character
+1. Cannot know who the players were, the best that can be known is the nametag used
 2. If the players change ports during the set, the stats cannot be computed
 ## Output
 The output json file contains three fields: `games`, `summary`, and `btsSummary`